kimbjerge/insectDCT/README.md

 V4.
 Forth model (HierarchicalClassifierV4_05092025) trained on all images as in V3 but without GBIF data  <br />
 https://drive.google.com/file/d/1ca2XaNygAE3UUUMkZtGWvmoy20AuaTHl/view?usp=sharing

+Download the weights, labels, and thresholds from the above links.
+Save and unzip the file to the sub directory: insectsDCT/models_save

 ### Getting started ###